 What if we utilized the accountability that surrounds us and the wisdom given to us from the Holy Spirit to make a choice out of love for God instead of like toward an object?

-What if we appreciated that fruit (or sweater, antique, friend’s house, new car, better clothes, neighbor’s bank account, her following, or fill in your blank here) then learned to say, “I have all that I need and all that I long for in Jesus.”
+What if we appreciated that fruit (or sweater, antique, friend’s house, new car, better clothes, neighbor’s bank account, her following, or fill in your blank here) and then learned to say, “I have all that I need and all that I long for in Jesus.”

 And as if that isn’t already enough, what if we asked the Lord to shift our eyes to contentment with what we currently have?
 What if we stopped believing that contentment was around the corner or in that next purchase, and what if we asked the Holy Spirit to help us see with eyes of plenty?
-What if we paused long enough to think about how we could better use that money, space or freedom to serve and bless someone else instead of keeping it to ourselves?
+What if we paused long enough to think about how we could better use that money, space, or freedom to serve and bless someone else instead of keeping it to ourselves?

-I think that the joy of the Lord would have much more fertile soil to grow in if we started rooting out the need for more and replaced it with the peace of mind that Christ is enough.
+I imagine that the joy of the Lord would have much more fertile soil to grow in if we started rooting out the need for more and replaced it with the peace of mind that Christ is enough.